thivatm/cu-conve/README.md

 ![021Artboard 1@4x](https://user-images.githubusercontent.com/25591638/57977907-81193b00-7a1f-11e9-9bd7-bb5a2b50a49d.png)

-You can find the tutorial on how to create this application in [Medium](https://hackernoon.com/ionic-currency-converter-8f33d3d76d2d)
+The tutorial on how to create this application is available in [Medium](https://hackernoon.com/ionic-currency-converter-8f33d3d76d2d)

 ## Learning outcomes
 - Data binding